na-na-hi/renget/archive/smgenskins.md

    - Sid Wilson / Craig Jones / Corey Taylor Poseidon Special Emote will spawn some floodlights above them *(making a stage)*, make a rock sign with their hand *(you know, the one with the index and pinkie up)* while playing a Slipknot song for everyone to hear.

  - Ra
-   - Sun.GOD Ra is part of the Tron skinline, and as such his skin accents and card art accents will slowly cycle through the rainbow.
+   - Sun.GOD Ra is part of the Tron skinline, and as such his skin accents, VFX and card art accents will slowly cycle through the rainbow.
    - Phoenix Ra Special Emote gives him huge wings, and lets him flap around until he next takes an action.
    - Snow Strix Ra Special Emote strikes his staff into the ground, and allows him to move around on an ice floe, leaving a trail of frost behind him.
    - Megatron Ra Special Emote allows him to *transform* into a Tank and move around freely until he next takes an action.
+All animations and emotes are unique.

  - Raijin
    - Drums Out Raijin is one of the few skins in the game with no actual voice lines - just ooks and grunts.
 Additionally, while Ulting, he throws barrels instead of beating drums.